2021/22 Academic year

-We have taken the difficult decision to suspend the 2020/21 County Ticket scheme due to the on-going impact of the COVID-19 pandemic.
+We have again taken the difficult decision to suspend the 2021/22 County Ticket scheme due to the on-going impact of the COVID-19 pandemic.

 Due to the potential reduction in the number of days students may need to attend college, the County Ticket option would not be the most cost-effective solution for students at this stage.
 For those students needing to travel via public transport, purchasing one of the ticket options offered by the public transport operators would be more cost-effective.
 At this time, we are unable to guarantee the level of service bus operators can provide whilst COVID-19 restrictions remain in place, including evening and weekend travel which is an additional benefit of the annual ticket.

 For those students who need to access public transport from September, purchasing tickets directly from the bus operator would be the most flexible and cost-effective option under the current circumstances.
 Bus operators will continue to offer discounted student tickets and for further information, please refer to our Post-16 Transport Policy.

 For those students attending a sixth form school and wishing to travel on a contracted school bus for the next academic year, there is the option of applying for a paid seat on the contracted school bus, where there is space available.
 It is important to note that there is no guarantee of seat availability as this can only be accommodated where there is sufficient capacity within Public Service Vehicle Accessibility Regulations (PSVAR) 2020 and where this can be done safely within the anticipated social distancing requirements.

 For 6th form students attending post 16 provision at a Local Authority School or Academy, please refer to the Post 16 Travel Policy 2021/22 for more information.

 2020/21 Academic year

 The Government is working to make sure transport is not a barrier to people accessing education establishments from September.
 As part of this work, local authorities have been awarded over £40m to make sure college and school students can travel safely.